kvnkuo/predmachlearn-031_project/CourseProject.md

                       quote = "\"", header=TRUE, fill = TRUE)
 ```

-The dimension of the whole dataset
+The dimension of the whole dataset is

 ```r
 dim(pmldata)